 Total time spent: 2-3 hours, depending on how long it takes you to come up with content ideas and put pen to paper.
 Since your writing and analyzing time is built into your schedule, it’s important to stick to it and not double book yourself with meetings or other work.

 Need help?
 If you’re having trouble coming up with BOFU ideas, talk to your customers.
 Make a habit of keeping track of the questions customers have, and use them for future blog posts.
-Check out this post about building feedback-gathering into your business so that you always have content ideas!

 5. Test your strategy